-2. Were the records prepared in relation to a matter involving the provision of advice or other services by the agent or legal counsel?
+2. Were the records prepared in relation to a matter involving the provision of advice or other services by legal counsel?

 In relation to has been found to have a similar meaning as "in respect of".
 It was considered in Nowegijick v.
 The Queen: